-- All visitors are expected to use the main entrance of the school. - •All business must be completed in the office. - •No student visitors are allowed. - No visitors will be allowed to go into the halls or classroom without Administration approval and a visitor's pass.
+- All visitors are expected to use the main entrance of the school. - All business must be completed in the office. - No visitors will be allowed to go into the halls or classroom without Administration approval and a visitor's pass.